DUONG-MINH-TUAN/DUONG-MINH-TUAN-restaurantWebApp.github.io/README.md

     ```
     npm start
     ```
-    **Note: For more detail instructions, please refer to the README file in the 'client' folder.**
+    **Note: For more detail instructions, please refer to the README file in the 'server' folder.**